telerik/blazor-docs/getting-started/repl/user-snippets.md

 To log into [Telerik REPL for Blazor](https://www.telerik.com/blazor-ui/repl), use your existing Telerik account or register as a new user by clicking the user icon in the toolbar.
 You will be prompted to the Telerik login page where you can enter your credentials.

-You can manage the saved snippets in the **User Snippets** section of the Sidebar:
+You can manage the saved code snippets in the **User Snippets** section of the sidebar:

 ![User Snippets menu in Telerik REPL for Blazor](../images/repl-user-snippets.png)